Lalith1612/Gemini-Instructor/README.md

 ## Usage

-1. Enter the text you wish to translate into the text box.
+1. Enter the concept or topic you want to learn about into the text area.
-2. Click the "Translate" button.
+2. Click the "Teach Me!" button.
-3. The English translation will appear below.
+3. The AI-generated explanation will appear below.

 ---

 ## 🛠️ Technologies Used

 -   **Python**: The core programming language.
 -   **Streamlit**: For creating and running the web application.
 -   **Google Generative AI SDK**: To interact with the Gemini API.
 -   **python-dotenv**: To manage environment variables securely.